esheldon/fitsio/README.md

 ----

 - Read subsets of *images*
-- Test appending to a table when variable-length columns are present.
 - More error checking in c code for python lists and dicts.
 - optimize writing tables.
 When there are no unsigned short or long, no signed bytes, no strings, this could be simple using fits_write_tblbytes.
 If